USEPA/NEP-Water-Quality/README.md

 # INSTRUCTIONS

-This entire Repository has been CLONED over to USEPA/NEP-OA-WQ as of January 17, 2025.
-Please do not make any updates to THIS repository, rather use the one under the USEPA directory.
-If you do not have access to that repository, please email Andrew Mandovi (mandovi.andrew@epa.gov).
+This entire Repository has been cloned from amandovi/NEP-QA-WQ to USEPA/NEP-Ocean-Acidification as of January 17, 2025.
+If you do not have access to that repository, please email Steve Pacella (pacella.stephen@epa.gov) or Andrew Mandovi (mandovi.andrew@epa.gov).

 The purpose of this repository is to store shared R code for working with data from National Estuary Program (NEP) monitoring sites to: